drstonebraker/plaidchat/README.md

 + Users can invite non-users to sign up
 + A live chat stream on every channel
 + Users can send direct messages to other users in their team
++ Users can upload images to be used as avatars on their profile

 ## Stack